LUKERHYS/Gym-Booking-App-Ruby-HTML-CSS/README.md

 # Gym Booking App

-## A full crud application built with Ruby, Sinatra, PSQL, HTML & CSS.
+### A full CRUD application built with Ruby, Sinatra, PSQL, HTML & CSS.
+This application used a custom restAPI API to serve
+data from a Postgres SQL database to a Ruby/Sinatra front end.

 A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes.